microcks/microcks.io/content/blog/microcks-1.5.1-release.md

 ![microcks-asyncapi](/images/blog/microcks-1.5.1-asyncapi.png)

 > We now made everything consistent whatever the protocol you’re using.
 Mocking can be used by API consumers for `SUBSCRIBE` as well as providers for `PUBLISH`.
 Testing can be used to validate API providers for `SUBSCRIBE` as well as consumers for `PUBLISH`.
-Thanks to [Hassen Bennour](https://github.com/Hassen-BENNOUR) 🙏and tom (Zulip user) 🙏for testing it 🧪
+Thanks to [Hassen Bennour](https://github.com/Hassen-BENNOUR) 🙏 and tom (Zulip user) 🙏 for testing it 🧪

 ### Resolution of OpenAPI external dependencies